Deep Learning in Asset Pricing: Estimation

-For the four models GAN, FFN, EN and LS we obtain estimates of $\omega$, which we use to construct the SDF factor, and estimates of $\beta$, which we need for the calculation of the residuals $\epsilon$.
+For the four models GAN, FFN, EN and LS we obtain estimates of $\omega$ for constructing the SDF and estimates of $\beta$ for calculating the residuals $\epsilon$.
 We obtain the systematic and non-systematic return components by projecting returns on the estimated risk exposure $\hat \beta$:

-We calculate the following three performance metrics: (1) the unconditional Sharpe Ratio of the SDF factor